VLoorenDeJong/ProjectProgressApplications/README.md

 * When shifting projects around a negative hour count can be calculated
 * Subtract subproject hours from all projects above

+### Future additions

 #### Build notes
 * check the location of the save files in the appsettings.json

 ## Portfolio application
 This application is my portfolio you can visit it @ www.victorloorendejong.nl

 ### Features
+* Displaying my current knowledge and understanding of C# projects
 * Displaying project details
-* Repository of your progress application solutions and runways
+* Find your runways and solutions of all the projects based on the Challenge or Addition title
 * Displaying the hours per project and catagory
+* Displaying certificates and contact info

+### Future additions
+* Rewrite front end code
+* Clean up the urls
+* More funtional menu's
+* Create a blog section
+* Add a contributions section
-*
+* Add a hobby section